 In most cases, varicose veins are a cosmetic issue that does not need treatment.
 However, if the veins affect the quality of your life by causing pain or any other form of discomfort, you may need treatment.
-Prior to the treatment, your physician may recommend certain self-care measures, including regular exercises and the use of compression stockings, to determine if the condition can resolve on its own.
+Before the treatment, your physician may recommend specific self-care measures, including regular exercises and compression stockings, to determine if the condition can resolve independently.

 There is no single varicose vein treatment that can be said to be the best.
-The most ideal treatment for a particular case of varicose veins depends on various factors, including the severity of the condition and the vein from which the condition originates.
-For instance, while surgery may be the best option for large varicose veins, microsclerotherapy may be the most ideal treatment for small varicose veins.
-The next section of this article explores various varicose vein treatment methods you can choose from depending on the aforementioned factors.
+The ideal treatment for a particular case of varicose veins depends on various factors, including the severity of the condition and the vein from which the condition originates.
+For instance, while surgery may be the best option for large varicose veins, microsclerotherapy may be the ideal treatment for small varicose veins.
+The next section of this article explores various varicose vein treatment methods you can choose from depending on the factors above.

 1. Endovenous Laser Ablation

 In this treatment, your doctor uses a laser catheter to heat and destroy varicose veins under your skin.
 It is a minimally invasive treatment, and it usually takes place in an outpatient setting.
 Typically, this procedure is applied in treating large varicose veins in the legs.
 During this procedure, your doctor will do the following:

 - Administer a local anaesthetic medication to numb your leg.
 You will not feel any pain during the treatment session.